-The audit fees of our present external auditor, Punongbayan and Araullo for the examination of our annual audited financial statements, including those of our subsidiaries for the years ended December 31, 2014 and 2013 amounted to P5.382 million and P5.2 million, respectively.
-Also, audit fees for the amendment of the plan of merger between Solid Manila Corporation and Solid Corporation amounted to P171.7 thousand in 2014 (none in 2013).
-The audit fee of Grant Thornton for the examination of Fil-Dragon for the years ended December 31, 2014 and 2013 amounted to HK\$274,000 for both years.
+The audit fees of our present external auditor, Punongbayan and Araullo for the examination of our annual audited financial statements, including those of our subsidiaries for the years ended December 31, 2015 and 2014 amounted to P5.517 million and P5.382 million, respectively.
+Also, audit fees for the amendment of the plan of merger between Solid Manila Corporation and

+Solid Corporation amounted to P171.7 thousand in 2014 (none in 2015).
+The audit fee of Grant Thornton for the examination of Fil-Dragon for the years ended December 31, 2015 and 2014 amounted to HK\$301,500 and HK\$274,000, respectively.